RenderKit/openpgl/README.md

   - Added support for different SIMD optimizations (SSE, AVX2, AVX-512).
     The optimization type can be chosen when initializing the `Device`.

-  - Added support for directional quad trees for the directional representation.
+  - Added support for directional quadtrees for the directional representation.

   - `PathSegmentStorage`:

-      - Added debug function `CalculatePixelEstimate` to validate if the stored path segment information represent the sampling behavior of the render (i.e., the resulting RGB value should match the pixel value the renderer adds to the framebuffer)
+      - Added debug function `CalculatePixelEstimate` to validate if the stored path segment information represents the sampling behavior of the render (i.e., the resulting RGB value should match the pixel value the renderer adds to the framebuffer)